Cals Refineries Ltd.

 However your Company has been obtaining loan from Nyra Holdings Pvt.
-Ltd. a relatedparty as per Section 2 (76) of the Companies Act 2013 to meet its day to day financialneeds and also to meet the statutory dues and necessary compliances.Such arrangements ofobtaining loan from related party falls into the category of materialrelated party transaction as per Regulation 23 of SEBI (Listing Obligations and DisclosureRequirements) Regulations 2015.
+Ltd. a relatedparty as per Section 2 (76) of the Companies Act 2013 to meet its day to day financialneeds and also to meet the statutory dues necessary compliances and the legal expenses.Such arrangements of obtaining loan from related party falls into the category of materialrelated party transaction as per Regulation 23 of SEBI (Listing Obligations and DisclosureRequirements) Regulations 2015.

-25. Managerial Remuneration:
+25. Managerial Remuneration